AdaCore/gnatstudio/docs/users_guide/vcs.rst

 In this case, the graph becomes more useful, as shown in the screenshot above.

-But using the local configuration menu, you can also chose to only show commits that are related to branches (either because they are the beginning of a branch, or because they are a merge of two branches, or because they have a special name (tag or branch name) associated with
+But using the local configuration menu, you can also choose to only show commits that are related to branches (either because they are the beginning of a branch, or because they are a merge of two branches, or because they have a special name (tag or branch name) associated with